 India enjoys a comparative advantage in terms of skilled manpower and in cost of production relative to other major textile producers.

 India is the world’s largest producer of cotton.
-In FY25, the production of cotton in India stood at 29.42 million bales.
+In FY25-26, the production of cotton in India have been estimated at 292.15 lakh bales of 170 kgs.

 Production of yarn stood at 5,481 million kgs in FY24 and 2,752 million kgs in FY25 (April-September).